Student Research Opportunities

 KCU partners with leading research organizations in Kansas City, increasing your chances of conducting original research that interests you.
 Our partnerships with Children’s Mercy Hospital and MRI Global open the door to cutting edge research but also to building relationships with esteemed scientists and organizations.
 Our partnership with Frontiers: University of Kansas Clinical and Translational Science Institute is another great opportunity.

-Currently our students are assisting with research on infectious disease, cancer, the Zika virus and bioterrorism at MRI Global.
-Students are assisting with resereach on Type 1 diabetes at Likarda and more students are working on behavior and diabetes clinical research at Children’s Mercy Hospital.
+Currently, our students are assisting with research at MRI Global and Likarda, a Biotech company.
+Students are assisting with research on cancer at MRI Global and on Type 1 diabetes at Likarda.
 KCU is always working on adding more partnerships to expand your research opportunities.